-4.2.1.2 Data Suppression
+3.2.1.2 Data suppression

 For reliability reasons, estimates with CVs greater than 33% should be suppressed.
 Since CVs are not calculated for all estimates, data suppression for the Survey of Household Spending has been based on a relationship between the CV and the number of households reporting expenditure on an item.
 Analysis of past survey results indicates that CVs usually reach this level when the number of households reporting an item drops to about 30.
-Therefore, data have been suppressed in SHS releases for spending on items reported by fewer than 30 households.
+Therefore, data have been suppressed for spending on items reported by fewer than 30 households.